JZschache/WikipediaParser/README.md

 # Wikipedia Parser

 A Java-Application that parses the whole history of changes on Wikipedia and builds a JSON-DB.
 The JSON files are much smaller than the original dump because they contain only the changes that have been made to a page on Wikipedia and not the complete text of each version of a page.
+For instance, while the whole uncompressed data of history1 (pages 10-30303) of the dump is larger than 1 TB, the respective JSON file measures only ??
+GB.

 Additionally a Neo4j-DB is filled with relational data.